ramya2291/Tetris/README.md

 #         Tetris
-# Code for game tetris with simple C language
+This is the Code for game tetris with simple C language

-# Enter (d to move down, l to move left, r to move right, a to rotate,s to hard drop,y to pause,q to quit) OR arrows to move up arrow to rotate space bar to harddrop
-# On clearing each line you earn 100pts.
+This game resembles the original tetris game
+(arrows for the movement of tetromino,up arrow for rotation,space bar for hard drop,y to pause,q to quit the game)

+Enjoy the game!!